naitikmundra/Money-Pipes/README.md

 # Additional Notes

-AUTO COUNTRY DETECTION WORKS ONLY WITH PUBLICALLY HOSTED WEBSITE - https://naitikmundra18.pythonanywhere.com.
-If you are still unable to run, You can chek the basic html//css frontend code in the Templates folder or simply check functionality at  https://naitikmundra18.pythonanywhere.com
+AUTO COUNTRY DETECTION WORKS ONLY WITH HOSTED WEBSITE If you are still unable to run, You can chek the basic html//css frontend code in the Templates folder or simply check functionality at  https://naitikmundra18.pythonanywhere.com